apigee/apigeetool-node/README.md

 You must have an account on Apigee Edge to perform any `apigeetool` functions.
 These functions include:

-* deploying an API proxy to Edge,
+* deploying an API proxy or shared flow to Edge,
-* undeploying an API proxy from Edge,
+* undeploying an API proxy or shared flow from Edge,
 * deploying Node.js apps to Edge,
-* listing deployed API proxies on Edge,
+* listing deployed API proxies or shared flows on Edge,
-* retrieving deployed proxies and apps from Edge,
+* retrieving deployed proxies or shared flows from Edge,
-* deleting proxy definitions from Edge, and
+* deleting proxy or shared flow definitions from Edge, and
 * retreiving log messages from Node.js apps deployed to Edge.
 * create or delete an API product in Edge
 * create or delete a Developer in Edge